gbutt/react-catch-of-the-day-v2/README.md

 # Catch of the day
-Sample ReactJS + Firebase application from Wes Bos's 'introduction to ReactJS'
+Sample ReactJS + Firebase application from Wes Bos's 'introduction to ReactJS'.

 ## Run the app locally: